jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/activity.md

 # IBM Guardium 12 – Getting started

-There are two servers set up in a VPC configuration for this workshop.
-One server has Guardium Data Protect (GDP) deployed on it.
+There are two servers set up in a Virtual Private Cloud (VPC) configuration for this workshop.
+One server has Guardium Data Protection (GDP) deployed on it.
 The other server has DB2 community edition installed on it, as well as an opensource tool called Scenario Launch Platform (SLP), that you can read more about here: [https://github.com/IBM/CyberSkill/tree/main/ScenarioLaunchPlatform] should you wish.

 ![setup](/static/images/part1/setup.png)